Falling tree fatally injured hiker found Tuesday morning at Bur-Mil Park, officials say

-GREENSBORO — A falling tree caused the fatal injuries to a hiker found Tuesday morning on a trail at Bur-Mil Park, according to a spokesman for Guilford County Government.
+GREENSBORO — A falling tree caused the fatal injuries to a hiker found Tuesday morning on a trail at Bur-Mil Park, according to a spokesman for Guilford County.

 A police spokesman identified the hiker as Howard Huey Shepherd, 64, of Greensboro.